Daniel B. Wright

-Daniel Boone Wright (February 17, 1812 – December 27, 1887) was an American secessionist, lawyer and politician who served two terms as a U.S. Representative from Mississippi from 1853 to 1857.
-He fought against the United States in the Civil War.
+Daniel Boone Wright (February 17, 1812 – December 27, 1887) was an American slaveholder, soldier, lawyer and politician who served two terms as a U.S. representative from Mississippi from 1853 to 1857.
+He joined the Confederate Army during the American Civil War.

 Biography

-Born near Mount Pleasant, Tennessee, Wright attended the common schools and was graduated from Cumberland University, Lebanon, Tennessee, in 1837.
+Born near Mount Pleasant, Tennessee, Wright attended the common schools and graduated from Cumberland University in Lebanon, Tennessee, in 1837.